 White Ash (Fraxinus americana)

-It feels almost odd to examine the White Ash in its apparent post-mortem state in light of the onslaught of Emerald Ash Borer (EAB).
+It feels almost odd to us at DeVos Tree Care to examine the White Ash in its apparent post-mortem state in light of the onslaught of Emerald Ash Borer (EAB).
 A few years from now, we may have no tree to even identify as a White Ash let alone the other 45+ species in this genus.
 Nevertheless, it is good for us to appreciate the White Ash and its associate species so that we can learn to be attuned to the rest of the trees in our city and beyond.

 Ash Trees in the Hamilton Area